ckumelos/GettingandCleaningDataProject/README.md

 has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."[1]

 The R code in this repo took those two sets of data, the test data and the training data, and combined them to create one large set of data.
 Only the data on Means, mean(), and Standard Deviations, std(), were then included.
-The activitis were renamed to be descriptive rather than numbers and the columns were renamed to also be descriptive according to the original data files.
+The activities were renamed to be descriptive rather than numbers and the columns were renamed to also be descriptive according to the original data files.
 The data was summarized according to each subject and each activity to a mean of each activity and each subject.

-The R code to create this dataset of means is called run_analysis.R The dataset created is called tidydata1
+The R code to create this dataset of means is called run_analysis.R is included in this repo.
+The dataset created is called tidydata1.
 The code should be run in RStudio, be sure to load library plyr.